Massive News for Tesla Stock Investors

-this week's video covers need-to-know news items related to Tesla (NASDAQ: TSLA) during the week of April 1.
+This week's video covers need-to-know news items related to Tesla (NASDAQ: TSLA) during the week of April 8.

 You can find last week's summary here.